Abromeit/gsc-api-client/README.md

 - Missing date range
 - Invalid date ranges
 - Invalid batch size (must be between 1 and 50)
-- Row limit exceeding maximum (25000)
+- Row limit exceeding maximum (25000 for a single request)

 Google API errors are passed through as their original exceptions.